aikchar/snap-python37/README.md

 ``apt build-dep python3.6`` on Ubuntu 17.10 Artful.
 I removed all packages that had *python-* or *python3-* in their name.
 That didn't appear to have any negative impact.

+# Build

+        $ make

+Creates a Docker container to build the snap then test installs the snap in the same container.
+Copies the snap to local filesystem.

+# Clean

+* Destroys the container

+# Destroy

+* Run all steps in *clean*
+* Removes the snap from the local filesystem

+# Notes

+Tests fail when running them on Ubuntu based Docker host.
+They work when running on macOS.
+There appears to be an issue with AppArmor on Ubuntu.